CodeQR-Signature

 Verifying a webhook request

 To verify, you can use the secret key to generate your own signature for each webhook.
 If both signatures match then you can be sure that a received event came from CodeQR.
+The steps required are:- Get the raw body of the request.

 - Extract the signature from the